ryrob30/mobile-services.en/help/universal-windows/c-configuration/c.json.md

 uuid: cbcb54a3-4b8f-4651-8ce9-2731ac988545
 ---

-# ADBMobileConfig.json config {#adbmobileconfig-json-config}
+# ADBMobileConfig.json config file {#adbmobileconfig-json-config}

 Information to help you use the ADBMobile JSON Config file.

-The SDK currently has support for multiple [!DNL Adobe Experience Cloud Solutions], including [!DNL Analytics], [!DNL Target], and [!DNL Audience Manager].
+The SDK currently has support for multiple Adobe Experience Cloud Solutions, including Analytics, Target, and Audience Manager.
 Methods are prefixed according to the solution.
 Configuration methods are prefixed with "Config."

 * **rsids**